-Miss Mao graduated first in class from B.ENG (CivE) and LL.B dual-degree program at the University of Hong Kong, with a dozen of scholarships, prizes and academic publication.
+Miss Mao graduated first in class from B.ENG (CivE) and LL.B dual-degree program at the University of Hong Kong, with 11 scholarships/prizes and 1 peer-reviewed academic publication.
 She once read civil engineering at Tsinghua University.

 English, Mandarin (native) and Cantonese